willhbr/willhbr.github.io/_posts/2024/2024-04-19-glory-is-an-indeterminate-amount-of-bandwidth-away.md

 If you're not sharding your application around the world for latency, you might want to shard it for maintainability.
 You don't want your 11MB/s of traffic to be dropped on the floor because of a failed OS update on your server.
 Turning your application into a distributed system increases the complexity dramatically, but also adds so many more ways to operate on it while it's still running.
 Things like having two redundant servers so that you can slowly move traffic between them when running a deployment, or take one offline to do maintenance or an upgrade.
 There are plenty of benefits outside of the increased compute capacity of adding more hardware.

 One final thing, I know I'm a huge [container nerd][podman] but there are plenty of reasons to containerise your application other than horizontal scaling.
 I keep everything in containers because I like being able to blow away my entire dev setup and start again from scratch.
-It's probably easier and to deploy your containerised application on a new server than if you have to go in and manually install the right version of Ruby and all your dependencies.
+It's probably easier to deploy your containerised application on a new server than if you have to go in and manually install the right version of Ruby and all your dependencies.
 If you've got a bug that only appears in production it's really convenient to be able to run "production" on your local machine, and containers are a great way to do that.

 [podman]: /tags/#podman